-AVBP and YALES2 benchmarks's results provided in Section 5 have all been obtained on GENCI (Grand Equipement National du Calcul Intensif) supercomputing resources.
+AVBP and YALES2 benchmarks's results provided in Section 5 have all been obtained on GENCI (Grand Equipment National du Calcul Intensif) supercomputing resources.
 GENCI is the French National Agency in charge of providing High-Performance Computing, Artificial Intelligence and data processing capabilities at national and European level to promote the use of intensive computing associated with Artificial Intelligence for the benefit of French academic and industrial open research communities, fostering and boosting researches for large scale scientific challenges.
 GENCI is funding 3 national supercomputers, each hosted and operated by its partners: Joliot-Curie (TGCC/CEA), Jean Zay (IDRIS/CNRS) and Occigen (CINES/CPU).
-All benchmarks results introduced in this document have been produced on the Joliot-Curie supercomputer for Intel®Xeon®Skylake and AMD EPYC Rome processors and on the INTI prototype for Marvell®ThunderX2® processor:
+All benchmarks results introduced in this document have been produced on the Joliot-Curie supercomputer for Intel[®]Xeon[®]Skylake and AMD EPYC Rome processors and on the INTI prototype for Marvell[®]ThunderX2[®]processor:

 Joliot Curie Supercomputer is one of the 3 French supercomputing facilities, hosted in TGCC (Trés Grand Centre de Calcul) and operated by the CEA (Commissariat à l'Energie Atomique).
-The machine is currently built on top of 4 heterogeneous partitions (Intel®Skylake, Intel®KNL, AMD Rome, nVIDIA®V100 GPUs) capable to sustain both HPC and AI workloads with more than 22 PFLOP/s peak performance.
-Its computing capabilities will grow by the end of 2020 with the first ARM partition in production dedicated to the French research community, building the path to Exascale.
-The multipartitions machine access data thanks to a datacentric storage architecture based on an extremely fast multi-layer Lustre File Systems with the level 1 reaching 500 GB/s to achieve IO data intensive workloads.
+The machine, a Tiers 0 PRACE (Partnership for Advanced Computing in Europe) system, is currently built on top of 4 heterogeneous partitions (Intel[®]Skylake, Intel[®]KNL, AMD Rome, nVIDIA[®]V100 GPUs) capable to sustain both HPC and AI workloads with more than 22 PFLOP/s peak performance.
+Its computing capabilities is expected to grow by the end of 2020 with an innovative ARM partition in production dedicated to the European and French research community, to pursue the path to Exascale.
+The AMD and GPU partitions as the future ARM partition have been also funded by the European Union through the PPI4HPC project (Public Procurement of Innovative solutions for High Performance Computing).
+This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement N0 754271.
+The multi-partitions machine access data thanks to a datacentric storage architecture based on an extremely fast multi-layer Lustre File Systems with the level 1 reaching 500 GB/s to achieve IO data intensive workloads.
 Joliot-Curie supercomputer's installation started in 2017.
 Its first phase based on Intel Skylake and Intel KNL processors entered in production mid-2018 with resources embedded in the Atos Bull Sequana X1000 open, modular and highly energy efficient Platform.
 The second phase based on AMD Rome and nVIDIA GPUS relies on the X2000 Atos BullSequana platform and entered in production in March 2020.
 As of interest, only the Intel Skylake and AMD Rome partitions will be described below: